orendaniel/cparus/README.md

 if token is self evaluating:
 	push it to the stack

-if token is ! ( imperative form ):
+elseif token is ! ( imperative form ):
 	apply the item in the top of the stack

-if token is pre-fixed with ' ( the quote form - a symbol ):
+elseif token is pre-fixed with ' ( the quote form - a symbol ):
 	quotate it and push it the stack

 else: